external-mirrors/mitra/CONTRIBUTING.md

 ### Code style

 Run `cargo clippy` to check code automatically.

-Try to follow the existing style when adding new features.
+- Try to follow the existing style when adding new features.
+- Use `expect()` to check invariants.
+Other errors should be handled.

 ### Commits